For everyday home use on a Windows 10 or 11, Microsoft Defender Antivirus is efficient, accurate, and all you need to protect your PC.

 While Defender Antivirus runs its own full scans when it reckons you won’t be using your PC (midnight by default), you can schedule your own with a little bit of faff.
 You’ll need to do this via the Windows Task Scheduler, under the Windows > Windows Defender tab.

-We’d really like a dedicated interface for scheduled virus scans, but it’s a minor complaint, given that real-time protection is the most critical component of any modern anti-malware suite.
+I’d really like a dedicated interface for scheduled virus scans, but it’s a minor complaint given that real-time protection is the most critical component of any modern anti-malware suite.
 Similarly, although Defender will block access to your webcam from programs it thinks are malicious, you can’t control this.
 A dedicated webcam defence module would be a welcome addition.

 Should you buy it?